Skillshare vs Udemy – Which is Better?

 Udemy teachers

-Udemy is a platform which gives anyone who is passionate about what they know and wants to share it the opportunity to create and offer a course on its platform.
+Udemy is a platform that gives anyone who is passionate about what they know and wants to share it the opportunity to create and offer a course on its platform.

 There are guidelines as to what is allowed on the site.
 For instance, each course must contain at least 30 minutes of video and at least five separate lectures, and there are restricted topics eg: anything to do with dating or sexuality.